sourcesimian/uICAL/examples/sonoff-basic/README.md

 * Manual On Duration (s) - The maximum amount of time which the manual ON override will be active.
 3600 seconds is a good default.
 * Calendar Event Title - the name you will use for the event in your calendar.

 Click "**Update**".
 And then press the button to exit config mode.
-The LED should flash slowly while the device is connecting to your WiFi and updating the calendar, and if sucessful will switch off.
-If the LED continues to flicker there is some sort of connectivity or configuration problem.
+The LED should flash slowly while the device is connecting to your WiFi and updating the calendar.
+If sucessful the LED will switch off.
+If the LED continues to flash, see (LED States)[#led-states] below to diagnose the issue.

 ### Calendar URL
 The calendar URL you use will depend on which calendar system you are using.
 The Online Timeswitch can only understand the [iCAL format](https://icalendar.org/RFC-Specifications/iCalendar-RFC-5545/).